SimonZsx/clipper/README.md

  ## Fatigue Detection App

- Carefully Replace image query with sentiment analysis at every step should give you desired result.
+ Carefully Replace image query with fatigue_detection at every step should give you desired result.

  Please note that if you want to run container3 with GPU on a single machine, it will be very slow because of GPU competition.
 And if you set c3 as stateful, it may run out of resources on a single machine with GPU.
 In this case, please try machine with more GPU or avoid setting it as stateful.